kartikk59/MyntraClone/README.md

 # MyntraClone
-I'm making a myntra clone using HTML &amp; CSS <br>
+I'm making myntra's clone using HTML &amp; CSS <br>
-Author - Kartik Madaan
+Author - Kartik Madaan <br>
+I'm doing this to become more profecient in html and css.